EBR school employee fired amid criminal investigation into 'inappropriate relationship' with student

 A spokesperson said the school district was made aware of the situation Tuesday and reported it to the East Baton Rouge Sheriff's Office.
 The situation was reportedly exposed by someone who knew the student.

+Broussard is a former teacher at Park Forest Middle School.
+In that role, he received recognition as one of the district's "Teachers of the Year" earlier this year.

+EBRPSS has not formally named the employee involved in the alleged misconduct.
 Read the announcement from the school system below.

-employee at Belaire High School has been accused of having an inappropriate relationship with a student.
+EBRPSS district leaders were notified Tuesday, August 29, 2023 that an employee at Belaire High School has been accused of having an inappropriate relationship with a student.

 Upon learning about this allegation, our Human Resources Department leaders immediately